 Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 Now that we live in the digital age, we are exposed to social media every single day.
 Why?
-Because social media allows us to communicate and share content quickly, efficiently, and in real-time.
+Because when you create a social media account, it allows you to communicate, share, and create content quickly, efficiently, and in real-time.
 When you take a look from a marketing perspective within a business, no matter how big or how small, social media has become a necessary marketing channel that all companies need to tap into in some capacity to be successful.
 Moreover, if you have a stellar social media strategy, great things will come from it, and you will see the results firsthand.

 That sounds easy and doable, right?
 Not exactly.
 Your business or brand needs to have a successful social media strategy to see tangible results.
 Additionally, you also have to put in the work and invest in the resources to achieve success.
 If you want to grow your business online, you need to start attempting to understand social media.
 It is imperative to keep up-to-date with the latest social media trends and understand various platforms' changing algorithms.

 Since the social media landscape is evolving quickly, you must ask yourself, “How can I continue to use social media to yield the best results?”
-With over 3 billion active social media users worldwide, you must have a clear understanding of how to engage with the different audiences you are trying to target for your social media strategy to be effective.
+With over 3 billion active social media users worldwide, you must have a clear understanding of how to engage with different audiences and what your audience likes if you are trying to target your social media strategy to be effective.

 Table of Contents